Sam-Belliveau/ece-4760-final-project/index.md

 ## 6.2 Standards Compliance

 <!-- Comment on adherence to VGA timing specs, Pico hardware guidelines, and DSP best practices. -->
 Our design adhered to the VGA timing specification, utilizing the driver provided as part of the course.

-Blah Blah blah…
+This driver complies with the VGA standard, and we utilized the primitives in the driver to implement our VGA plotting.
+We powered the Pico with a standard 3.3V USB cable connected to a laptop.
+We overclock our design to 250 MHz, falling within the acceptable range of overlocking for the Pico.
+When sampling, we sampled above the Nyquist rate for our microphones, ensuring we didn't need an extra alias filter and following DSP best practices.

 ---